The Artistic Inspiration and Calculated Asymmetry Behind Japanese Cuisine

 “An aerial view of a typical Japanese dish will show you a calculated asymmetry in the placement of the food framed in the backdrop of a beautiful dish, creating a peaceful yet striking balance and harmony, soothing in its quiet starkness but inviting with its lively colors and sharp angles…” – Globetrotter Diaries

-Indeed, “Sushi is considered an art form.
-It is elegantly arranged to enhance its simplicity and natural beauty.”
+Indeed, sushi is considered a genuine art form, since it is elegantly arranged to enhance its simplicity and natural beauty.
 It’s no easy feat to become a master sushi chef, or shokunin.
 It takes years of rigorous training to become an expert at the craft.
-These artists learn to mimic nature scenes in their plating “by using a plate resembling a fish in motion, a quiet river nook, or a deep pool.
-The fish itself evokes an image of the creature swimming through underwater weeds and roots.”
-The result is a plate a food looks almost too good to eat.
+These artists learn to mimic nature scenes by using a plate resembling a fish in motion, a quiet river nook, or a deep pool.
+The fish itself evokes an image of the creature swimming through underwater weeds and roots, and looks almost too good to eat.
 Almost.

 These aesthetic principles don’t just apply to sushi, however.
 Moritsuke refers to guidelines for “arranging food on dishes.”
 There are some highly specific rules a shokunin might follow, such as adopting “seven basic patterns along the lines of sugimori (strips and slices of food in a slanting pile), kasanemori (overlapping slices) and tawaramori (blocks or rounds placed horizontally in a pyramid).”
 But it need not always be so complicated.
 The most important aspects of moritsuke to remember are minimalism and maintaining the integrity of ma, or empty space.
 Leaving empty space on the plate “[generates] a stimulus that goes from the eye to the palate; a trip from the empty to the contained.”